Tag: Brand Management

 Next time, we’ll get into some of the specific customer reactions to a crisis.

-Why bother with thought leadership?
+Why bother with idea marketing?
 Five questions and answers.

 This post is from a real query I received from a client this week.
 The questions display a healthy distrust for accepted wisdom, which I like, and provide a good test of the thinking behind thought leadership marketing.
 See what you think of my answers: